lqycrystal/qingyuli.github.io/_pages/cv.md

 Service and leadership
 ======
-* Session chair for 2021 IEEE International Geoscience and Remote Sensing Symposium – WE1.O.3: Advanced Segmentation and Land Cover Mrthods for Optical Data
+* Session chair for 2022 IEEE International Geoscience and Remote Sensing Symposium – WE3.O1: Image Segmentation and Mapping, 2021 IEEE International Geoscience and Remote Sensing Symposium – WE1.O.3: Advanced Segmentation and Land Cover Methods for Optical Data
 * Reviewer for Scholarly Journals:
   + IEEE Transactions on Geoscience and Remote Sensing
   + International Journal of Applied Earth Observation and Geoinformation